BloomTech-Labs/geograpics-fe/geograpix/README.md

     * npm run server - used to start local server using nodemon, "nodemon index.js"
     * npm run start - used to start Heroku deployment, "node index.js"
-    * yarn run test - used to start testing
+    * yarn run test - used to start front end testing

 # Contributing